flutter/website/src/docs/perf/app-size.md

 ---

-Many developers are concerned with the size of their compiled apps.
+Many developers are concerned with the size of their compiled app.
 As the APK, app bundle, or IPA version of a Flutter app is self contained, and holds all the code and assets needed to run the app, its size can be a concern.
-The larger an app, the more space it requires on a device, and the longer it takes to download, and it may break the limit of useful features like Android instant apps.
+The larger an app, the more space it requires on a device, the longer it takes to download, and it may break the limit of useful features like Android instant apps.

 By default, launching your app with `flutter run`,